Herman Hollerith: Inventions and businesses

 Hollerith had left teaching and began working for the United States Census Bureau in the year he filed his first patent application.
 Titled "Art of Compiling Statistics", it was filed on September 23, 1884; U.S. Patent 395,782 was granted on January 8, 1889.

 Hollerith initially did business under his own name, as The Hollerith Electric Tabulating System, specializing in punched card data processing equipment.
 He provided tabulators and other machines under contract for the Census Office, which used them for the 1890 census.
 The net effect of the many changes from the 1880 census: the larger population, the data items to be collected, the Census Bureau headcount, the scheduled publications, and the use of Hollerith's electromechanical tabulators, reduced the time required to process the census from eight years for the 1880 census to six years for the 1890 census.

 In 1896, Hollerith founded the Tabulating Machine Company (in 1905 renamed The Tabulating Machine Company).
 Many major census bureaus around the world leased his equipment and purchased his cards, as did major insurance companies.
-Hollerith's machines were used for censuses in England & Wales, Italy, Germany, Russia, Austria, Canada, France, Norway, Puerto Rico, Cuba, and the Philippines, and again in the 1900 census.
+Hollerith's machines were used for censuses in England & Wales, Italy, Germany, Russia, Austria, Canada, France, Norway, Puerto Rico, Cuba, and the Philippines, and again in the 1900 U.S. census.

 He invented the first automatic card-feed mechanism and the first keypunch.
 The 1890 Tabulator was hardwired to operate on 1890 Census cards.
 A control panel in his 1906 Type I Tabulator simplified rewiring for different jobs.
 The 1920s removable control panel supported prewiring and near instant job changing.
-These inventions were among the foundations of the data processing industry and Hollerith's punched cards (later used for computer input/output) continued in use for almost a century.
+These inventions were among the foundations of the data processing industry, and Hollerith's punched cards (later used for computer input/output) continued in use for almost a century.

 In 1911, four corporations, including Hollerith's firm, were amalgamated to form a fifth company, the Computing-Tabulating-Recording Company (CTR).
 Under the presidency of Thomas J. Watson, CTR was renamed International Business Machines Corporation (IBM) in 1924.
 By 1933 The Tabulating Machine Company name had disappeared as subsidiary companies were subsumed by IBM.